mauroservienti/milestone.github.io/_posts/2019-02-28-into-the-darkness-of-viewmodel-lists-composition.md

 - Services ViewModel Composition
 ---

 We had [a first look at what problem ViewModel Composition is](https://milestone.topics.it/2019/02/06/what-is-services-viewmodel-composition-again.html) designed to solve, then we analyzed what it means to [compose a single item](https://milestone.topics.it/2019/02/20/viewmodel-composition-maze.html), using a Product as sample model.
-It's now time to start exploring what it means to compose a list a Product ViewModels.
+It's now time to start exploring what it means to compose a list of Product ViewModels.

 ## Dark times